vera/fave-policy-translator/README.md

 ## Example files

 Two example files that contain both an inventory and policies are enclosed with the policy translator.

-They are called ``ifi-policy.txt`` and ``fml-paper-policy.txt``.
+1. ``examples/ifi-policy.txt``
+2. ``examples/fml-paper-policy.txt``

 They can be used as input files for the Policy Translator using the first command specified in the section above.

+Example: ``./policy_translator.py --html --csv examples/ifi-policy.txt``

 ## License